karayabin/universe-snapshot/universe/Ling/Light_Mailer/doc/api/Ling/Light_Mailer/Service/LightMailerService/sendMessage.md

 Available options are:

-- throwEx: bool=false.
+- throwEx: bool=true.
 Whether to throw an exception if the sending fails.